Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 - The React app calls this API at the base URL you specify (usually `http://localhost:5000`).
 - CORS is enabled to allow connections from the frontend.
-- JWT tokens are used for authorization – these are sent as `Authorization: Bearer ...` in request headers.
+- JWT tokens are used for authentication – these are sent as `Authorization: Bearer ...` in request headers.

 ---